Fake Calls From Hilton, Marriott and Hyatt Hotels Offer Free Vacation

 Crooks Make Calls Claiming to be from Hilton, Hyatt and Marriott Calls: How The Scam Works

 Imagine this scenario: The phone rings.
 You see a local number so you pick up.
 An automated voice informs you: “Because you’ve been a past customer of the Hilton Hotels –or Marriott or Hyatt– you qualify for a free vacation with our company.
 Press 1 to hear more”.
 Tempting, right?
-Well, beware of this telemarketing trick.
+Well, beware of this telemarketing trick – it is one of the most common travel scams.
 How does the scam work?

 Watch the video below to see and hear a real conversation caught on tape with the scammer – did you get one of these?